Are Rep Firms Obsolete?

 Coin Operated?

 While, many rep firms work hard to bring in business and build regions for their lines, the nature of manufacturer representation will never allow them to maintain these relationships.
-That’s because they’re seen as a “temporary fix” until the manufacturer is be able to fill these positions with direct hires.
+That’s because they’re seen as a “temporary fix” until the manufacturer is able to fill these positions with direct hires.

 Likewise, rep firms see their manufacturers as “lines”, instead of clients because they’ve experienced the negative effects of churn and need to constantly seek new “lines of income”.